Welcome to today's edition of the Rush 24-7 podcast.

 This is not talk radio.

-The heck does that mean.
+The heck does that mean?

 Let me tell you, folks, I will stack up the substance and the seriousness on any issue we discuss.

-I will I will gladly stack that up against anywhere else on cable news.
+I will gladly stack that up against anywhere else on cable news.

-Bunch of partisans, maybe a little loudmouth extremism there, but Ron Fournier, oh, Ron Fournier, totally unbiased.
+Now, what Baer meant was, well, talk radio, everybody knows, bunch of partisans, maybe a little loudmouth extremism there, but Ron Fournier, oh, Ron Fournier, totally unbiased.

-Ron Fournier down the middle, certainly not it.
+Oh, yeah, Ron Fournier down the middle, certainly not when Ron Fournier forms an opinion.

 It's really rare.

-And I'm watching this and I know exactly that's what he means.
+And I'm watching this, and I know exactly that's what he means.

-This this idea that just because it's set on talk radio means it doesn't count.
+And I have to tell you, it kind of ticks me off, this idea that just because it's said on talk radio means it doesn't count.

 We are way ahead of everybody on all this stuff.